-They had bigger brains and muscles, but for some reason Neanderthals –thick boned humans who thrived for hundreds of thousands of years in Europe and parts of Asia– died out about 30,000 years ago, while we modern humans survived.
+They had bigger brains and muscles, but for some reason Neanderthals died out about 30,000 years ago, while we modern humans survived.

 Most interesting of all is that, although Neanderthals disappeared long ago, their DNA lives on in all non-African people.
 23andMe now offers a lab allowing customers to connect with their prehistoric roots.

-The lab, developed by one of our resident computational biologists, Eric Durand, compares two modern human genomes with the Neanderthal genome to determine what percentage of your own DNA is Neanderthal.
+The lab, developed by one of our resident computational biologists Eric Durand, compares two modern human genomes with the Neanderthal genome.
+It can then determine what percentage of your own DNA is Neanderthal.
 Before coming to 23andMe, Eric worked on the first draft of the Neanderthal genome and on analysis of the Denisova genome, another of our early human cousins.
-The method we use to determine the percent of Neanderthal DNA a person has is similar to the one Eric helped develop while working at the Department of Integrative Biology at the University of California, Berkeley.
+The lab uses the same method Eric helped develop while working at the Department of Integrative Biology at the University of California, Berkeley.

-There are some theories, however, of how Neanderthals contributed to modern humans, including that they gave us some sort of “hybrid vigor,” according to Peter Parham, a geneticist at Stanford University School of Medicine.
+There are some theories, however, of how Neanderthals contributed to modern humans.
+One is that interbreeding gave us some sort of “hybrid vigor,” according to Peter Parham, a geneticist at Stanford University School of Medicine.
 At the very least research appears to support the theory that at some point during the tens of thousands of years Neanderthals and modern humans lived side by side, a few of them may have shacked up.
 Or as Elizabeth Kolbert deftly phrased it in the New Yorker: “Before modern humans ‘replaced’ the Neanderthals, they had sex with them.”
 Provocative to say the least, but it’s actually an idea that’s floated around for some time.

 Comparing the human genome with that of chimps tells us a lot about evolution over millions of years.
 But by having the Neanderthal genome sequence – now 55 percent completed – and comparing that with modern humans, we can learn much more about evolutionary changes over the last 30,000 years.
 It may be that the DNA of other prehistoric human groups also are intermixed in our own DNA.